CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration.md

 ### Audience

-All of our customers are invited to use Cloud Application Manager's Cloud Optimization capabilities.
+All of our customers are invited to use Cloud Application Manager's portfolio of Cloud Optimization capabilities.
+Cloud Integration is a very important component of Cloud Optimization.

 For Azure, we are currently limited to serving customers who are not resellers (or customers or resellers) with offices within the United States the United Kingdom, and Canada.
 For Amazon Web Services we are currently limited to serving customers who are not resellers (or customers or resellers) with offices within the United States and the United Kingdom.